Not That Funny: Critical reception

 "Not That Funny" has generally received positive reception.
 Stephen Holden, a reviewer for Rolling Stone, compared the production of the track to a beautifully recorded basement tape.
 Another reviewer from Rolling Stone pointed similarities in the guitar work between "Not That Funny" and a Go Insane track, "Loving Cup".
 Raoul Hernandez of The Austin Chronicle said that "Not That Funny" perfectly demonstrates Buckingham's ability to craft pop/rock songs, and that it reveals the "staleness" of Rumours.
+In his review of Tusk for NME, Nick Kent described "Not That Funny" as "a Cajun-style bruising thump-up with a fade-out all too redolent of more White Album idiocies."